abigaildusane/Free_Frozen_Yogurt/README.md

 Program: Free Frozen Yogurt
-This program displays a menu to the user with the options process purchase or shut down.
+This program displays a menu to the user with the options to process a purchase or shut down.
 The program asks the user for an input and checks if it is a valid input.
 When the user's input is in the correct format, the program checks if the user has 12 or greater stamps and offers the user a free